-Kim Christen is an Associate Professor in the Department of English, the Director of the Digital Technology and Culture Program, Director of Digital Projects at the Plateau Center, Native American Programs, and co-Director of the Center for Digital Scholarship and Curation at Washington State University.
+Kim Christen is a Professor in and Director of the Digital Technology and Culture Program and the Director of the Center for Digital Scholarship and Curation.
 Dr. Christen received her Ph.D. from the history of consciousness department at the University of California at Santa Cruz in 2004.
 Her academic research and grant-funded projects focus on the intersection of digital technologies, intellectual property rights, archival process, cultural heritage movements and the ethics of openness within Indigenous communities, and with and by libraries, archives, and museums.
 More of Dr. Christen’s work, including publications and projects, can be found at her website, and you can follow her on Twitter @Mukurtu.

 Dr. Christen’s research interests include issues such as open access, digital technologies, cultural heritage management, sovereignty, and intellectual property rights as they intersect with indigenous peoples rights and relations globally.
 She is the Director of the Plateau Peoples’ Web Portal a collaboratively curated site of Plateau cultural materials, Mukurtu CMS a content management system and community digital archive platform built around the particular needs of indigenous peoples globally and co-Director with Jane Anderson of Local Contexts, an educational website for innovative traditional knowledge licenses and labels for indigenous cultural heritage.
-Her work has been funded by the Office of Digital Humanities at the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services and the American Council of Learned Societies.
+Her work has been funded by the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services, the Andrew Mellon Foundation and the American Council of Learned Societies.

 Dr. Christen enjoys teaching a range of classes focusing on the ethics of access and openness in relation to knowledge sharing and in particular on the practices and processes around digital humanities and museum and archival access.
 Her classes stress critical thinking and making.